furacca/cuterle/README.md

 - Change the InterPro annotation in the draw with the SMART domain description (e.g. from "von Willebrand Factor A" to "VWFA")

 **MEDIUM PRIORITY**
+- Domain summary table exported as ~.csv or ~.tsv
 - Use some nice color to draw the domains (same domain, same color)
 - Change the way to write down the domains's name (label with the same color of the domain)
 - Resize the output images without losing too much quality

-**RANDOM -LOW PRIORITY**
+**RANDOM - LOW PRIORITY**
-- Possibily of choice for the name's format of sequences in fasta output
+- Possibility of choice for the name's format of sequences in fasta output
-- Possibily of choice for the order of domain (decrescent order for number of domain or for the id?)
+- Possibility of choice for the order of domain (decrescent order for number of domain or for the id?)
 - Choice a domains' list to be saved in the output file
 - Print max 10 item from the files' list in the folder
 - Nicer interface